BurmaOfficial Name: Union of Burma

 The Government of Burma controls travel to, from, and within Burma.
 To enter Burma, you must have a valid passport with at least six months remaining validity and a valid visa.
 You should apply for your visa at a Burmese embassy or consulate abroad before you arrive in Burma.
 In Burma, you will be required to show your passport with a valid visa at all airports, train stations, and hotels.
 Security checkpoints are common outside of tourist areas.

-In 2012, the Government of Burma announced a visas-on-arrival program for business travelers in order to facilitate investment in the country.
-More information about the program can be found on the Embassy of Burma’s website.
-Pursuant to those guidelines, the visas-on-arrival program is available only to those with a formal letter of invitation from a business registered with the Burmese Ministry of Commerce, and not to those intended for tourists seeking tourist visas.
+The Government of Burma has a visas-on-arrival program for certain business travelers.
+The program is available only to those with a formal letter of invitation from a business registered with the Burmese Ministry of Commerce, NOT to tourists.

 You can get information about entry requirements as well as other information from the Embassy of Burma’s website.
 The Embassy is located at 2300 S Street NW, Washington, D.C.
 20008.
 Telephone: 202-332-4350.
 The Permanent Mission of Burma to the UN is located at 10 East 77th St., New York, NY 10021.
 Telephone: 212-535-1311 or 212-744-1271.
 Fax: 212-744-1290.